-This stone pair might not be as visually impressive as their neighbours, but appearances can be deceptive.
-These two megaliths may have played a significant role in the life of the monumental complex at the heart of Neolithic Orkney.
+These two stones might not be as visually impressive as their neighbours, but appearances can be deceptive.
+They may have played a significant role in the life of the monumental complex at the heart of Neolithic Orkney.

-The lichen-covered stones sit outside the Ness of Brodgar dig HQ – half a mile to the south-east of the Brodgar ring and on a bank west of the road.
+The lichen-covered stones stand outside the Ness of Brodgar dig HQ – half a mile to the south-east of the Brodgar ring and on a bank west of the road.

 If the megaliths had names, they have not survived.
 They are simply designated “stones” on Walden’s 1772 map of the Ness of Brodgar.

 In a 1901, a visiting minister referred to them as “the stones of Saturn and Jupiter” in a sermon at the Stenness kirk.

 These “druids”, Rev Agnew declared, would stop during their procession to the Ring of Brodgar at: